Nuclear reaction: Energy conservation

 so 1 Da c^{2} = 931.49 MeV.

 Hence, the energy released is 0.0238 × 931 MeV = 22.2 MeV.

 Expressed differently: the mass is reduced by 0.3%, corresponding to 0.3% of 90 PJ/kg is 270 TJ/kg.

 This is a large amount of energy for a nuclear reaction; the amount is so high because the binding energy per nucleon of the helium-4 nucleus is unusually high because the He-4 nucleus is "doubly magic".
-(The He-4 nucleus is unusually stable and tightly bound for the same reason that the helium atom is inert: each pair of protons and neutrons in He-4 occupies a filled 1s nuclear orbital in the same way that the pair of electrons in the helium atom occupy a filled 1s electron orbital).
+(The He-4 nucleus is unusually stable and tightly bound for the same reason that the helium atom is chemically inert: each pair of protons and neutrons in He-4 occupies a filled 1s nuclear orbital in the same way that the pair of electrons in the helium atom occupy a filled 1s electron orbital).
 Consequently, alpha particles appear frequently on the right-hand side of nuclear reactions.

 The energy released in a nuclear reaction can appear mainly in one of three ways: